-So you’ve been running your heat pump in heat mode and you’ve noticed that your thermostat is reading “AUX heat” a lot.
-Is that normal?
+If you’ve been running your heat pump in heat mode and you’ve noticed that your thermostat is reading “AUX heat,” you’re probably wondering:

-Well, first off, AUX heat refers to your heat pump’s “backup” electric resistance heating.
-This heat setting should only kick on when the heat pump can’t produce enough heat to warm your home.
-Related reading: Why Does My Thermostat Say AUX Heat When I Turn On My Heat Pump?
+AUX heat refers to your heat pump’s “backup” electric resistance heating.
+This heat setting should only kick on when the heat pump can’t produce enough heat to warm your home or if your heat pump goes into defrost mode.

-Let’s take a closer look at how to determine when it’s normal for your heat pump to be in AUX heat mode.
+First, let’s take a closer look at how your heat pump works.

 Usually, once outdoor temperatures fall below 35°, a heat pump will struggle to keep your home warm and will automatically switch to AUX heat.

 As we mentioned above, heat pumps absorb heat from the outdoor air and then move that heat indoors.
 And when outdoor temperatures drop too low, there’s simply not enough heat in the outdoor air to keep your home warm.